nl-design-system/web-component-poc/packages/nl-design-system-unstable/button-component/README.md

 ### Introduction

-Buttons allow users to perform an action on a page.
+Buttons allow users to perform an action on a page with a single click or tap.
 Buttons communicate actions users can take such as starting an application, saving their information or submitting a form.
 They should be easy to identify and find.
 A button must clearly show the action that the user can perform.
 Use shape and color to make a button visually recognizable for the user.

 ### Variations